 You might not know what it is.
 But, you sure have heard of it.
 CBD products shops have been popping at every corner lately.
-They offer CBD based products of every kind.
+They offer CBD-based products of every kind.
 CBD oil, coffee, patches, and even CBD gummies.
-Some of the most celebrated effects of CBD are stress and anxiety relief, so combining that with a warm cup of tea sounds like a good idea.
+Combining CBD with a warm cup of tea sounds like a good idea.

-I am here to bring a more factual overview of CBD, as well as of the CBD tea combo.
+I am here to bring a more factual overview of CBD and the CBD tea combo.

 CBD (cannabidiol) is only one of a couple of dozen active ingredients of the cannabis plant.
-Its mischievous brother, THC (tetrahydrocannabinol), is the substance that is associated with the “high” effect of marijuana.
+Its mischievous brother, THC (tetrahydrocannabinol), is the substance associated with the “high” effect of marijuana.
 CBD does not get you high.
-But it does, however, affect a system of internal body cannabinoids, the endocannabinoid system (ECS).
-ECS is connected with a myriad of physiological functions, such as the sleep cycle, the mood, our immune system, stress regulation, and our health in general.
+However, it does affect a system of internal body cannabinoids, the endocannabinoid system (ECS).
+ECS is connected with many physiological functions, such as the sleep cycle, the mood, our immune system, stress regulation, and our health in general.
 It basically plays a role in keeping our body and mind balanced.

 How to get the most of CBD tea?

 All the way from the yerba mate of the Andes to the sencha of Japan, tea has been used for centuries as a natural remedy in almost every culture in the world.
-We all know of the benefits of camomille on the stomach, detoxing value of green tea and a general soothing feeling of sipping a hot cup of tea in a quiet, warm setting.
+We all know of the benefits of camomille on the stomach, detoxing green tea value, and the general soothing feeling of sipping a hot cup of tea in a quiet, warm setting.

 CBD also has an almost universally beneficial effect on the body and mind.
 So, combining two into one seems like a great idea, right?

 Well, it depends on what you need it for.